Complete families of smooth space curves and strong semistability: Embedding abstract families

-Let us first show that there exists an isogeny $f:E'\to E$ such that $f^*\mathcal{E}$ is isomorphic to a direct sum of line bundles.
-Let $r$ be the rank of $\mathcal{E}$ and let $f:E'\to E$ be an isogeny whose degree is divisible by $r$.
+We first claim that there exists an isogeny $f:E'\to E$ such that $f^*\mathcal{E}$ is isomorphic to a direct sum of line bundles.
+To prove it, let $f:E'\to E$ be an isogeny whose degree is divisible by the rank of $\mathcal{E}$.
 Write $f^*\mathcal{E}$ as a direct sum of indecomposable bundles.
-If $\mathbbm{k}$ is of characteristic $0$, those indecomposable bundles must be stable of the same slope by \cite{Huybrechts} Lemma 3.2.3, and by Proposition \ref{ell} (ii), the only possibility is that they are all line bundles.
-On the other hand, if $\mathbbm{k}$ is of positive characteristic $p$, Proposition \ref{ell} (ii) shows that $f^*\mathcal{E}$ cannot be stable.
-Consider a Jordan-H\"older filtration for $\mathcal{E}$.
-Using induction on the rank of $\mathcal{E}$, it is possible to suppose that all the graded pieces of this filtration have rank $1$.
-Now, extensions between line bundles of the same degree are trivial if the line bundles are not isomorphic, and parametrized by $H^1(E',\mathcal{O})$ otherwise.
-Since $[p]^*:H^1(E',\mathcal{O})\to H^1(E',\mathcal{O})$ is zero in characteristic $p$, base-changing by an appropriate power of the isogeny $[p]$ concludes.
+If $\mathbbm{k}$ is of characteristic $0$, those indecomposable bundles are all stable of the same slope by \cite[Lemma 3.2.3]{Huybrechts}, and Proposition \ref{ell} (ii) implies that they are line bundles.
+If $\mathbbm{k}$ is of positive characteristic $p$, Proposition \ref{ell} (ii) shows that $f^*\mathcal{E}$ cannot be stable.
+Considering a Jordan-H\"older filtration for $f^*\mathcal{E}$ and using induction on the rank of $\mathcal{E}$, it is possible to suppose that all the graded pieces of this filtration have rank $1$.
+Now, extensions between line bundles of the same degree are trivial if the line bundles are not isomorphic, and parametrized by $H^1(E',\mathcal{O}_{E'})$ otherwise.
+Let $[p]:E'\to E'$ denote the multiplication by $p$ isogeny.
+Since the dual of $[p]$ (that is $[p]$ itself) is not separable, the pull-back map $[p]^*:H^1(E',\mathcal{O}_{E'})\to H^1(E',\mathcal{O}_{E'})$ vanishes.
+Base-changing by an appropriate power of $[p]$ thus splits all extensions appearing in the Jordan-H\" older filtration, and proves our claim.